Safari Photography Guide by Kevin Dooley

 Safari Photography Guide.
 A helpful guide to safari photography, and camera equipment, including lens and support info.
 Join Idube photo Safaris on one of our photography workshops, learn new and exciting photographic techniques.

-We have a lot of different levels of photographers on our safaris, everything from professionals to non photographers who just want a record of their safari.
+We have a lot of different levels of photography on our safaris, everything from professionals to non photographers who just want a record of their safari.
 Idube photo Safaris does conduct several photography workshops a year that are oriented towards photographers with some photographic knowledge and various levels of equipment.
-This safari photography guide is more for our photography workshops although it can be helpful for any of our safari attendees.
+However we welcome everyone on our safaris and workshops, from non photographers to the most experienced professionals.
+This safari photography guide is more oriented towards our photography workshops, although it can be helpful for any of our safari guests.

-Kevin Dooley is a full time professional photographer with over 30 years of studio and nature photography experience.
+Kevin Dooley is a full time professional photographer with over 38 years of studio and nature photography experience.
 Kevin has been involved with Safaris for over 20 years and is a qualified FGASA African nature guide.
-Kevin and his wife Tricia spend on average of two to three months a year in Southern Africa conducting safaris.
+Kevin and his wife Tricia spend on average of five to eight months a year conducting safaris and wildlife tours throughout the world.

 Please note that a lot of information will be added to this safari photography guide in the future.
 However I am posting it now and will be adding a lot of helpful info as I have the time to add it.